How Lymphatic Drainage Can Improve Your Skin’s Health and Glow

 If you want faster or deeper results, try professional sessions.
 These are done by trained estheticians or massage therapists.

-Two common types include:
+Two common types include

-• Manual Lymphatic Drainage (MLD):
+• Manual Lymphatic Drainage (MLD): Gentle, rhythmic strokes done by hand to promote lymphatic function.

-Includes rollers, suction devices, or machines that mimic natural flow.
+• Lymphatic Massage with Tools: Includes rollers, suction devices, or machines that mimic natural lymphatic flow.

 Best results come from multiple sessions, but even one can show instant improvement in glow and contour.